Jaehyun: 2024–present: Solo debut with J, silver screen debut, fan concert and "Unconditional"

+Personal life

+Military service

+On September 26, 2024, SM Entertainment announced that Jaehyun had started the enlistment process to carry out his mandatory military service.
+Jaehyun enlisted in the Republic of Korea Army on November 4, 2024, and would fulfill his military service as a member of the Army Band.
+He is scheduled to be discharged on May 3, 2026.

 Other ventures

-Ambassadorship
+Endorsements

-Following various successful collaborations with Prada, the brand selected Jaehyun as an ambassador in 2022, citing his influence and unique fashion style as a reason.
+Following various successful collaborations with Prada, Jaehyun was selected as a global ambassador in June 2022, citing his influence and unique fashion style as a reason.
 In 2023, he modeled for Prada's SS23 campaign, making him the first Korean celebrity to be chosen as a model for the brand's main global campaign.
-Photographed by David Sims, the campaign draws "upon the characteristics of classic Hollywood and European movies - their images are frames within divergent stories, glimpses of an unseen narrative and an unknown script, a tension again between different views, of different lives" and features Jaehyun alongside actors Vincent Cassel, Louis Partridge, Hunter Schafer, Letitia Wright, and models Guinevere van Seenus and Rachel Williams.
+Photographed by David Sims, the campaign draws "upon the characteristics of classic Hollywood and European movies - their images are frames within divergent stories, glimpses of an unseen narrative and an unknown script, a tension again between different views, of different lives" and features Jaehyun alongside actors Vincent Cassel, Louis Partridge, Hunter Schafer, and Letitia Wright and models Guinevere van Seenus and Rachel Williams.